nphuc0311/Autonomous-Vehicles-and-YOLO/README.md

 ## Conclusion
 The YOLO models, particularly YOLOv8 variants, demonstrate significant potential for use in autonomous vehicle technologies, providing a strong balance between speed and accuracy.
 Further optimization on computational efficiency and model robustness is suggested to enhance real-time applicability.

+For more detailed information and analysis on the performance of these models, you can read more in our full paper [here](https://drive.google.com/file/d/1cMnRMVUHuMmVHQIK4f92Yjyemg7H-CKa/view?usp=drive_link).